ubernostrum/django-registration/docs/forms.rst

 .. class:: RegistrationFormUniqueEmail

-   A subclass of :class:`RegistrationForm` which enforces uniqueness of email addresses in addition to uniqueness of usernames.
+   A subclass of :class:`RegistrationForm` which enforces uniqueness of email addresses in addition to uniqueness of usernames, by applying :class:`~django_registration.validators.CaseInsensitiveUnique` to the email field.